-We owe no allegiance to anyone; we do not now and never have pandered to government; we’re not indebted to big business (and no, we still don’t work for MI5), which hasn’t always made us popular with some of the major advertisers on-island.
-We write the news as we find it, whatever the reaction, however many angry phone calls, text messages and emails we get (oh yes we do!).
+But here’s the truth: we owe no allegiance to anyone, we do not now and never have pandered to government, and we’re not indebted to big business, which hasn’t always made us popular with some of the major advertisers on-island.
+We write the news as we find it, whatever the reaction, however many angry phone calls, text messages and emails we get.
+(Oh yes we do!)

 So we need your help, those of you who love us and appreciate the coverage we give to topics that would otherwise be buried — and we are hoping that you can find your way to leaving a tip to help keep us going.